It’s only day three as I write this.

 Grocery shopping and I are NOT friends.
 In fact, I would say we are nearly enemies.
 But, being that a family of 7 needs to eat, I have used Build A Menu for almost two years and it really helps.

-They provide a variety of menu plans – including many special diets.
+They offer a variety of menu plans – including many special diets.
 You can choose a done-for-you menu or a customizable option to make your own.
-You log in, choose your grocery store or choose “any store” and proceed to “Build A Menu” for your family.
+You log in, choose your grocery store or choose “any store” and go ahead to “Build A Menu” for your family.

 This includes a shopping list, recipes, and get this – it gives you an estimated total!
 It adds variety to our menu but there is also an option to add your own recipes.
 I can print my shopping list, any recipes needed and a calendar with all meals on for reference.
 Before I go to the store, I have a good idea how close I am to our budget for the grocery trip.

 This is a paid tool but is pretty affordable per year.
 It actually does help me save money since I know my total ahead of time (I would always recommend estimating the total higher than they say if your budget is strict like ours).
 You can view their FAQ page here.
 Even though I have taken breaks from it, I am always happy when I go back to using it.

 This free app has been super helpful to me in remembering who has what specific prayer needs.
 It has a learning curve but I really find this updated version a lot more user-friendly.
 I often get prayer requests by email or text.
 With PrayerMate, I can actually copy and paste them in a prayer card in my app and then flip through them during those in between moments in life, or during my quiet time.
 I really love having this app on my phone and being able to remember the details of others requests.